Three teenagers remain in custody over murder at seaside resort

 He told the PA news agency that he had heard “when he was on the floor they had thrown the big rock at him”, adding: “It’s not fair on the man, he was just here for holidays.”

-However there is dispute among residents as to whether the man was in fact a local.
+However, there is dispute among residents as to whether the man was instead a local.

 On Monday, a group of holidaymakers were heralding a local called Dean as “the island hero” for trying to save the man’s life.

-Detectives continue to appeal for witnesses and anyone with information should contact the Major Crime Unit via the Major Incident Public Portal.
+Detectives continue to appeal for witnesses and anyone with information should contact the major crime unit via the major incident public portal or by phone on 01622 652006, quoting 10-1384.
+Reports can also be made anonymously via Crimestoppers.